-It is recommended that cats be kept indoors to ensure they are safe.
-The outdoors can be a dangerous place to cats with dogs and cars a major cause of feline fatalities.
+Keep cats indoors and away from dangers.
+Outside can be a dangerous place with dogs and cars a major cause of feline fatalities.
 May cat owners choose to build their cat an enclosure, which provides a safe outdoor area for your cat to play in.

 If you do choose to keep your cat outdoors, the shelter should be provided from the elements.
 At the very least, a small, waterproof dog kennel should be provided with a warm blanket for your cat to shelter from the cold and rain or snow.